 The Solution: Sending out a direct mailer that garners support for UNICEF’s child soldier programme.
 Initially, the mailer appears to be a typical packet of toy soldiers, but once opened, the recipient finds that the figurines are in fact children - reading books, playing soccer, riding bikes and doing other childhood activities.

 Results: The package went to UNICEF supporter mailing lists as well as potential corporate sponsors.
 Awareness is up, and beyond the desired reaction from the recipients, many compliments are being received about the unique way in which it was put forward.
 More than a simple message, it’s an ongoing reminder of the realities these children face every day.

 This professional campaign titled 'Toy Soldiers' was published in South Africa in July, 2009.
-It was created for the brand: Unicef, by ad agency: Y&R. This Direct medium campaign is related to the Public Interest, NGO industry and contains 1 media asset.
-It was submitted over 12 years ago.
+It was created for the brand: Unicef, by ad agency: Y&R. This Direct medium campaign is related to the Public Interest industry and contains 1 media asset.
+It was submitted about 14 years ago.

 Advertising Agency: Y&R South Africa

 Art Director: Mbuso Ndlovu

 Designers: Anita Modi, Bradley Stapleton